ARTLab-GT/hexed/doc/notation.md

   (i.e., derived from m, kg, s).
 * Unless otherwise specified, all angles are radian.
-* If an extensive thermodynamic quantity (e.g., mass, volume, energy, as opposed to an intensive quantity like temperature or pressure) is specified without a quantity, it means per unit volume.
+* If an extensive thermodynamic quantity (e.g., mass, volume, energy, as opposed to an intensive quantity like temperature or pressure) is specified without a reference quantity, it means per unit volume.
 For example, "energy" specified without other context will be in units of J/m^3.
   * As a result, "mass" and "density" are synonymous.
 In fact, prefer "mass" so that